 How does an idea become a book?

-One thing is certain: the idea must be as thick as a fist behind the ears, because it has to endure a lot: Changes, doubts, criticism, stress, loss of motivation.
-So whether an idea becomes a book depends first and foremost on the idea itself.
+One thing is certain: the idea has to be up to scratch, because it has to withstand a lot: Changes, doubts, criticism, stress, loss of motivation.
+Whether an idea becomes a book depends first and foremost on the idea itself.
 Is it good enough to keep us on our toes?
-Because the road to the book in your hand is a long one.
+Because the road to the book in our hands is long.

-Since Mary Cronos herself is a hybrid author (agency and publisher, but also self-publishing and small publisher), she can show you the different possibilities that are available today with their advantages and disadvantages.
+Mary Cronos and Jan Gießmann have different ways of planning and writing books, so they’ll be able to give you first-hand accounts of different paths.
+In addition, Mary herself is a hybrid author (agency and publisher, but also self-publishing and small publishing, digital and print) and can well present to you the various options available today, with their advantages and disadvantages.